• Skip to primary navigation

 All the ingredients needed for this recipe with text overlay labels.

-• Lamb chops - We used bone in, Welsh Lamb chops as they have the best flavour.
-We have spoken more about the lamb we used below.
+• Lamb chops - We used bone in, lamb chops as they have the best flavour.

 • Oil - We used olive oil as we love the flavour.
 Try to use the best quality olive oil you can, as you really will be able to tell the difference.